PedroGarciaOT/FortifyDemoApp/README.md

 # Fortify Demo App

 This is a sample Java/Spring web application that can be used for the demonstration of Fortify SAST, DAST and SCA.
-It is basically a cutdown "search" page from a larger sample application [IWAPharmacyDirect](https://github.com/fortify-presales/IWAPharmacyDirect) and is kept deliberately small in size to reduce scan times for demos.
+It is a cutdown "search" results/details page from a larger sample application [IWAPharmacyDirect](https://github.com/fortify-presales/IWAPharmacyDirect) and is kept deliberately small in size to reduce scan times for demos.

 To use this demo in full you will need the following software installed: